The Great Missouri Raid: Plot

-In Missouri during the final days of the American Civil War, brothers Frank (Wendell Corey) and Jesse James (Macdonald Carey) engage in a skirmish with Union soldiers, killing one before fleeing.
+In Missouri during the final days of the American Civil War, brothers Frank and Jesse James engage in a skirmish with Union soldiers, killing one before fleeing.
 After the war's end, amnesty is declared, but the brothers are betrayed by Union officer Maj.
-Trowbridge (Ward Bond), whose brother they killed.
-Along with the Younger brothers, Frank and Jesse turn to robbing banks, while Trowbridge, still bent on revenge, opens a detective agency to find and stop the brothers.
+Trowbridge, whose brother they had killed.
+Along with the Younger brothers, Frank and Jesse begin robbing banks, while Trowbridge, still seeking revenge, opens a detective agency to find and stop the brothers.